hmnguyen1201/Mitre-Att-ck-table/README.md

 ### Step 5:  Create the Vega visualization
 - In Kibana --> Visualization --> Create visualization --> Custom visualization and paste the code below and enjoy
+- To make the cells clickable and takes you to your kibana saved search that display the details of the Kibana alerts, make sure to replace https://kibana_Link with your actual kibana link below.

 ```
 {